HOME • SEARCH • EMAIL • ABOUT

 - Malays apply the root to the gums for toothaches, and the leaves externally for headaches.

-- Decoction of roots used for fevers.
+- Decoration of roots used for fevers.

 Others